Testosterone’s Role in Erectile Function

 Finding the right balance is key.
 If a blood test indicates that your estradiol levels are too high, your doctor may prescribe an estrogen-blocking medication called anastrozole to regulate how much estrogen you produce.

-Making some smart lifestyle changes can raise T levels naturally.
+Making some smart lifestyle changes can raise testosterone levels naturally and get stronger erections as a result.
 Experts recommend adopting these habits:

 Exercise

 Obesity is a precursor to conditions such as heart disease and diabetes, which can lower testosterone levels and cause ED and other sexual dysfunction.
-Regular exercise can not only help you trim excess weight and build muscle, but it can also boost T levels and improve cardiovascular health.
-(Good blood flow means good erections (12).)
+Regular exercise can not only help you trim excess weight and build muscle, but it can also boost testosterone levels and improve cardiovascular health.
+(Good blood flow means good erections.12)

 Be sure to include strength or resistance training in your workouts, too.
 “Resistance exercises tend to raise testosterone levels and also cause vascular changes that help maintain erectile tissue,” Miller says.